nextest-rs/future-queue/README.md

 The [`future_queue`](StreamExt::future_queue) adaptor can run several futures simultaneously, limiting the concurrency to a maximum *weight*.

-Rather than taking a stream of futures, this adaptor takes a stream of `(usize, future)` pairs, where the `usize` indicates the weight of each future.
+Rather than taking a stream of futures, this adaptor takes a stream of `(usize, F)` pairs, where the `usize` indicates the weight of each future, and `F` is `FnOnce(FutureQueueContext) -> impl Future`.
 This adaptor will schedule and buffer futures to be run until queueing the next future will exceed the maximum weight.

 * The maximum weight is never exceeded while futures are being run.
 * If the weight of an individual future is greater than the maximum weight, its weight will be